best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 We're running Spark in local mode with 2 cores, hence without overriding this property it will default to 2.

 Modifying the `spark.default.parallelism` property will set the number of partitions for all newly created DataFrames in this session.
 But what if we want to create a DataFrame that is unusually large or small for our session?
-For this case we can pass an extra argument when creating the DataFrame.
+For this case we can specify how many partitions we want when creating the DataFrame, using an extra argument `numPartitions`/`repartition` for PySpark/sparklyr.
 ````{tabs}
 ```{code-tab} py
 small_rand = spark.range(0, 10, numPartitions=1) #just 10 rows, so we'll put them into one partition